rcuocolo/rcuocolo.github.io/README.md

 ## Research Interests

 Medical image analysis using machine learning and radiomics.
 Cancer imaging, with a focus on prostate MRI and breast cancer.
+Muscoloskeletal imaging and neuroradiology.
 Systematic reviews and meta-analyses.

 ## Repositories